kathleenleeper/div3/miscellaneous.md

   * shit is -complicated-

 #funding of publishing
-  Address APC barriers in terms of wh ocan make open science
+  * Address APC barriers in terms of wh ocan make open science
+  * address predatory publishers; but most predatory publishers are owned by elsevier and wiley and "reputable" publishing houses so what the fuck

 #funding of science